BarbyKelly/project-5/README.md

   - Buttons are not centered on any screen sizes
   - Product card appears too wide on tablet screens (around 767px and below)
   - Project is mobile-first.
 Media Queries were primarily written using max-width, which caused slight layout issues
-  - Due to time constraints, CSS was not fully adjusted to the new background image
+  - Due to time constraints, CSS was not fully adjusted suit background image on all pages

-- **Newsletter Subscription confirmation emails**
-  - With Django backend in local development, confirmation emails show up in terminal
-  - Subscribers appear under 'Subscribers'in Django Admin

 [Back to Bugs](#bugs)